bjornharrtell/jsts/foss4g/2016/jsts.md

 # Existing tools

 * Google Web Toolkit (GWT) <!-- .element: class="fragment" -->
-* Eclipse VJET <!-- .element: class="fragment" -->

 Note:
 I first started to look at existing tools.
-The most known Java to JavaScript compiler is probably Google Web Toolkit.
+The most known Java to JavaScript compiler is probably Google Web Toolkit, but it produces obfuscated JavaScript that does not preserve the API from the Java source which I want in JSTS.
+I looked at some other alternatives but could only conclude that there was no existing tool that could do it.

-The problem with Google Web Toolkit is that it obfuscates the Java API in the compiled JavaScript.
-Newer versions of Google Web Toolkit has some support to export APIs but it requires changes to the source and has also has restrictions.

 # Learning stuff